-Students will learn to perform basic skills in team sports as well as to implement game strategies.
-Major consideration will be given on how to teach different team sports.
-Prerequisite: PEES 175 and PEES 226.
+Students learn to determine appropriate development of content according to game stages in a variety of team sports for different age levels and abilities, to identify tactical content in team sports and implement game strategies.
+Students will develop a minimal level of competency in a variety of team sports.
+Two hours lecture, one hour laboratory weekly.
+Prerequisites: PEES 175 and PEES 226.
 Co-requisite: PEES 222.
 Two semester hours.

-PEES 206.
-TEACHING INDIVIDUAL AND DUAL SPORTS
+PEES 206.TEACHING INDIVIDUAL AND DUAL SPORTS

-Students will learn to perform basic skills in individual and dual sports as well as to implement game strategies.
-Major consideration will be given on how to teach different individual and dual sports.
+Students learn to determine appropriate development of content according to game stages in a variety of individual and dual sports for different age levels and abilities, to identify tactical content in individual and dual sports and implement game strategies.
+Students will develop a minimal level of competency in a variety of individual and dual sports.
+Two hours lecture, one hour laboratory weekly.
 Prerequisite: PEES 204.
 Co-requisite: PEES 318.
 Two semester hours.